Digital event series on plastic optics production by Fraunhofer and IKV

 Major opportunities for plastics processing lie in the production of individualised, customised parts and the shortening of development, start-up and set-up times.
 This will enable even small batch sizes to be produced economically.

 Horizontal integration allows the economical manufacture of individual, customised parts.
 For this, all elements involved in the value chain are designed for maximum adaptability and versatility, and interlinked on the information side.

 By establishing the Plastics Innovation Center 4.0 (PIC4.0), a completely digitized research environment is build up at Campus Melaten to conduct comprehensive research on digitization in production and the respective necessary infrastructure.
 The Smart Factory enables IKV to analyze correlations in interconnected value chains data-based and provide methods of digitization for practical use.
 The PIC4.0 thus offers the potential to open up new research areas of digitization and demonstrate holistic approaches for industry support.

 The research project "Composite Repair 4.0: Interactive repair for electric vehicles in CFRP construction", sets out to enable, for example, the production of individual, damage-adjusted repair patches for FRP structural parts.

-At K 2016, IKV will demonstrate in cooperation with a strong industry consortium, the production of injection-moulded parts in a number of different variants according to the particular requirements.
+In cooperation with a strong industry consortium IKV developed the production of injection-moulded parts in a number of different variants according to the particular requirements.
 Use is made of networked information systems that allow visitors to the trade show to initiate customised production orders themselves at different locations and to track their progress.

 The forwarding and use of all relevant information in the sense of vertical integration enables autonomous optimisation of existing production processes.
 In the Cluster of Excellence "Integrative production technology for high-wage countries", core aspects of Industry 4.0 have been tackled at RWTH Aachen University over the last 10 years.